frictionlessdata/datapackage-r/README.md

 ### Foreign Keys

-The library supports foreign keys described in the [Table Schema](http://specs.frictionlessdata.io/table-schema/#foreign-keys) specification.
+The package supports foreign keys described in the [Table Schema](http://specs.frictionlessdata.io/table-schema/#foreign-keys) specification.
 It means if your data package descriptor use `resources[]$schema$foreignKeys` property for some resources a data